Ocala National Forest is full of fun: Springs, hikes, camping and more

 There are several springs accessible to visitors in Ocala National Forest, the most popular of which may be Juniper Springs off State Road 40, which crosses the forest below Lake George, and Alexander Springs on Lake County Road 445, which is nine miles east of Jupiter Springs off State Road 40.

-With a constant temperature of 72 degrees year around, the forest’s springs are magnets for people in summer and manatees in winter.
+With a constant temperature of 72 degrees year around, the forest’s springs are magnets for people in summer.

 Snorkeling is permitted at both springs, but only Alexander Springs allows scuba diving.
 Scuba diving is only permitted in the large spring boil and valid proof of certification is required.